By: Jody Scheldt, Marketing Manager, 6/6/17

 Let’s back up and explore the problem in more depth.

-Content fragmentation occurs when sales and marketing content fails to meet the standards necessary in both the buying journey and industry regulations.
+Content fragmentation occurs when sales and content marketing for financial services fails to meet the standards necessary in both the buying journey and industry regulations.
 This content may be branded poorly, lack key messages, or express them incompletely.
+Without a consistent and successful content strategy, the information presented to the consumers will be disjointed.

 The top five issues listed in the figure below provide the recipe for content fragmentation: lack of data, resources, a process, standards and collaboration between the content creators (marketing) and users (sales).
 Each of these issues were cited by one-third or more of the participants in our study.